 We made the trek from Leon to Estelí to go canyoneering in Somoto Canyon.
 In case you’re not familiar with canyoneering, it means to hike, climb, swim and jump into canyons.

-We decided to stay in Estelí for the sake of not traveling 8 hours by bus in one day from Leon to Somoto Canyon, and to see what Estelí was like.
+We decided to stay in Estelí for the sake of not traveling a full day by bus from Leon to Somoto Canyon, and to see what Estelí was like.

-There are a few options offered for the Somoto Canyon trek:
+There are a few options offered for trekking through Somoto Canyon:

 - A half day tour which gives you 10 of km (6.2 miles) to hike and a couple of cliffs to jump from over roughly 4 hours.